Solybum/PSOBBMod-Addons/README.md

 # PSOBBMod-Addons
 Addons for https://github.com/HybridEidolon/psobbaddonplugin

 For easy installation, download the the files and folders inside PSOBBMod and copy them to your PSOBB directory.
 Then download the addons you want (the whole directory, not just the files inside) and place them inside PSOBB/imgui/
-Note: I modified the location of the addons in the built dinput8.dll provided here, to search for them in ./imgui/Addon-Name-Directory
+Note: I modified the location of the addons to search for them in ./imgui/*

 At the end your psobb folder should look something like this